petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay.md

 ## Deploying Custom Plugins

 [Different custom plugins](https://github.com/glowroot/glowroot/tree/main/agent/plugins) are available for Glowroot.
 To deploy a custom plugin, simply drop it in to your `$LIFERAY_HOME/glowroot/plugins` folder.
-Make sure you use the package `com.liferay.glowroot.plugin.<plugin name>` when creating a new plugin.
+Make sure to use the package `com.liferay.glowroot.plugin.<plugin name>` when creating a new plugin.

 Note, if your plugin needs any custom packages, declare them in your `portal-ext.properties` file under the `module.framework.properties.org.osgi.framework.bootdelegation` property.
 For example,